Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Square Root Agreement Rule}

-Building on the idea of output agreement, \textcite{kamble_square_2023} propose the \textit{Square Root Agreement Rule}.
-The subjects receive a reward, if their report matches the report of another randomly chosen reference subject.
-With Output Agreement, reference subjects are paid a constant amount if their answers match.
-With the Square Root Agreement Rule, the constant is divided by the square root of a popularity index that indicates how many others have chosen this answer.
-In other words, the Square Root Agreement Rule incentivizes matching answers that are rare in the general population.
-The authors show that with common priors and a sufficient sample size, the mechanism also makes truth-telling a BNE which is the highest-grossing equilibrium.
-With Output Agreement everyone simply reports the most likely answer or mainstream opinion.
-The Square Root Agreement Rule fixes this by paying more for matched answers that are rare and less for very popular answers.
-The Square Root Agreement Rule requires the subject to perform a similar mental calculation as is the case with the BTS.
-To find out which answer pays highest, the subject should first estimate what other responses are likely to look like.
-Then, the subject would choose the answer which it assumes is highest-grossing, which given a set of assumptions, coincides with its true belief regarding the question.
-The mechanism also suffers from the same main limitation that the BTS has, namely that it takes a large number of subjects to arrive at smooth frequencies that are not impacted too heavily by individuals.
-Furthermore, an obvious downside is that in a context with many possible, but similar reports, the probability of matching a random peer is so small that it deters reporting.
-For example, consider a probability elicitation: "What is the probability of X happening?".
-If two matched peers submit 9\% and 8\% respectively, they get no payout, although they are almost agreeing. \textcite{kong_dominantly_2024} criticizes the Square Root Agreement Rule for having a comparably "weak truthfulness property", as the truthful equilibrium is only guaranteed to be higher-grossing if all subjects engage in the same strategy (e.g. being truthful).
-However, this assumption is made commonly throughout the literature.
+The Square Root Agreement Rule attempts to improve upon Output Agreement by making truth-telling a BNE which is the highest-grossing equilibrium.
+The difference to Output Agreement is that respondents are not simply given a fixed reward if their answers match.
+Rather, a fixed reward is divided by the square root of a popularity index that indicates how many others have made the same report.
+In other words, the Square Root Agreement Rule incentivizes matching reports that are rare in the general population.
+It requires common priors, multiple questions, and a sufficient sample size.
+To find out which report is highest-grossing, the respondent should first estimate what other responses are likely to look like.
+The highest-grossing report coincides with the respondent's true belief regarding the question, given a set of assumptions.
+An obvious downside is that the probability of matching a random peer is small with many similar but distinct reports.
+For example, consider a probability elicitation: \say{What is the probability of X happening?}.
+If two matched peers report 9\% and 8\% respectively, they get no reward although they are almost agreeing. \textcite{kong_dominantly_2024} criticizes the Square Root Agreement Rule for having a comparably \say{weak truthfulness property}, as the truthful equilibrium is only guaranteed to be higher-grossing if all respondents are truthful across all questions.